amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint is built around advice [#]_ derived from works by Bryan Garner, David Foster Wallace, Chuck Palahniuk, Steve Pinker, Mary Norris, Mark Twain, Elmore Leonard, George Orwell, Matthew Butterick, William Strunk, E.B.
 White, Philip Corbett, Ernest Gowers, and the editorial staff of the world’s finest literary magazines and newspapers, among others.
 Our goal is to aggregate knowledge about best practices in writing and to make that knowledge immediately accessible to all authors in the form of a linter for prose.

-.. [#] Proselint has not been officially endorsed by any of these individuals.
-We have merely taken their words and implemented them in code.
+.. [#] Proselint has not been endorsed by these individuals; we have merely taken their words and implemented them in code.

 examples of some rules